fmdkdd/fmdkdd.github.com/_posts/2017-08-07-ludum-dare-post-mortem.md

 ![paper with game ideas for the theme](/img/posts/ld39-ideas.png)

-"The Deep" was a winning entry from the last LD that we had discussed the night before.
 We quickly gravitated to the idea in lower right: "Puzzle based around the power grid".
 Although at first it was much more elaborate than what we have now.

 I remember pushing for a tycoon-like: there would be houses and plants to consume power, and you would buy and put power generators on the map to supply